 He also loved to travel.
 He and Joan recently returned from a trip to Greece where he was finally able to "sail the wine-dark sea.
 He loved the beach; the house he and Joan had on St. George Island was one of his favorite places.
-His greatest joy, however, was his and sharing his love of learning cently, he was an ESL instructor family.
+His greatest joy, however, was his family.